entropia64x/neoquestII/README.md

 Should be near level 28
 53555111555

-INSIDE Lost caves, 1 unit left of cave icon to outside {
+INSIDE Lost caves: 1 unit left of cave icon to outside We are going upstairs
+{
 Level 1
 153355553333355115355355117155553333533333333553662222266355111

-Level 2
-282844444711111115115333351744744

-Level 3
+Level 2: 1 unit below stairs going down (we are going up) 282844444711111115115333351744744

+Level 3: 1 unit above stairs
 1111355555

-Level 4
+Level 4: 1 unit below stairs
 Options (Normal because the healing items should be low) -{
 Talk to the Snowager